Future-IQA/Dagron-IQA/README.md

-# Dagron-IQA
+# KonIQ
-This is the official repository for KonIQ-10k
+#This is the official repository for KonIQ-10k